c-datculescu/docker-php/README.md

 The nginx configuration is located in the official location, and nginx is configured to communicate with php-fpm via socket.

 The home location of the fpm/nginx installation is located in `/var/www/html/`.

+# Templating

+The consul template structure is documented under `_rootfs/etc/consul-template`.
+Under the `templates` folder, the currently used templates can be found.
+The `consul-template.cfg` is the file controlling all the templates that need to be replaced.

+# Build arguments

+`PHP_MAJOR_VERSION` is used to control which version of fpm/cli gets built currently.
+Most of the extensions are built like this.
+For an example, please consult the `build.sh` from each folder.